Cozmonn/Nadifi-Nadir/README.md

 ## 👨‍💻 About Me

-I am a passionate **Data Science Intern** with experience in developing and integrating data quality metrics, automating update/export processes, and ensuring seamless deployment of client data.
-My goal is to continuously improve processes for optimal performance.
-Additionally, I am the **Founder & Developer** of Cloudly, where I focus on developing mobile and web applications, especially in areas like healthcare and environmental protection.
+I am a passionate AI and Data Science Engineer with extensive experience in designing and integrating data quality metrics, automating workflows, and optimizing data processes for enhanced performance.
+As a Data Science Intern, I have developed solutions for seamless data deployment and process automation, ensuring efficiency in complex data environments.

 ---